 Part way up the mountain, we were begging the driver to pull over while we grabbed out cameras to take photos of the breathtaking view.

 At the top of the mountain, there’s a 16m glass skywalk that where you can see stunning views of the Mekong River and the Laotian territory.

 Being here was simply beautiful.
 The clouds and fog all around us (from being so high up the mountain) added to the serene atmosphere of our surroundings.

 Being a nature lover, I was continually blown away by the beauty of the Isaan region.
-Nong Khai in particular captured my heart.
-Everywhere we went, we saw an abundance of wildlife which is testament to the pristine and undamaged environment.
+Nong Khai, in particular, captured my heart.
+Everywhere we went, we saw an abundance of wildlife which is a testament to the pristine and undamaged environment.

 Nong Khai may not be too well known for being a tourist destination but that’s a good reason to visit.
 Each place we visited I kept thinking “this is my new favourite place” but then the next place would be even more amazing!

 The environment and surroundings will leave you speechless and you’ll probably be inspired to plan your return trip while you’re there.

 For more ideas on what to do in Isaan Thailand see:

 While in Thailand here are some other places to visit: